CumulusNetworks/docs/content/knowledge-base/Installing-and-Upgrading/Installation/Uninstall-the-ONYX-Image.md

 {{%/notice%}}

 Follow steps 1-3 showen above.

 4. Select `ONIE: Rescue` or `ONIE: Embed ONIE`.
+These two options will allow you to re-install ONIE on the switch using the onie-updater file.

 {{< img src = "/images/knowledge-base/uninstall-onyx/4_onyx_ONIE_rescue.png" >}}

 {{< img src = "/images/knowledge-base/uninstall-onyx/4_onyx_ONIE_embed.png" >}}

-These two options will allow you to re-install ONIE on the switch using the onie-updater file.

-{{%notice notice%}}
+{{%notice note%}}

-Make sure the switch have access to the onie-updater file, either use a local HTTP/FTP/TFTP server or place it on the switch.
+Place the onie-updater file on a local HTTP/FTP/TFTP server or on the switch itself.

 {{%/notice%}}